Centre's Research Showcase #pcw2018

 TV series SCOPE features Centre work

 University of Melbourne

-The research fellows are supported by four research assistants, who perform routine sample preparation, high throughput carbohydrate analyses/microscopy (including CoMPP), routine maintenance of equipment, plant and tissue culture maintenance, and other routine laboratory-based analyses.
-In addition, work is on-going with a commercial partner in the development of whole cell wall models and the prediction of changes in wall characteristics, both in a biological and commercial context, that might accompany changes in wall composition.
+The research fellows were supported by four research assistants, who perform routine sample preparation, high throughput carbohydrate analyses/microscopy (including CoMPP), routine maintenance of equipment, plant and tissue culture maintenance, and other routine laboratory-based analyses.
+In addition, work was on-going with a commercial partner in the development of whole cell wall models and the prediction of changes in wall characteristics, both in a biological and commercial context, that might accompany changes in wall composition.

 Accommodation and Facilities

 The University of Melbourne undertook a $500,000 glasshouse refurbishment for the Victorian Node and the facilities were extensively used by Centre staff and students.
 The UM node also had an extensive suite of state-of-the-art analytical equipment, including HPLC, GLC-MS/MS and NMR, as outlined above, together with an advanced microscopy suite, which supported the activities of the Centre as a whole.